BrightDaniel/Idris_portfolio/README.md

 # A M Idris Portfolio Website

-This is a single-page portfolio website created for our client, A M Idris.
+This is a single-page portfolio website created for my client, A M Idris.
 The website showcases information about the client, their skills, projects, and contact details.
 The project was built using HTML, CSS, Bootstrap, and jQuery, resulting in a beautiful and visually appealing design.

 ## Table of Contents